mass-units/mass-units/README.md

 # Hello! 👋
-### root@root: whoami
+### $: whoami
-- 🌱 Cyber Security student at Stetson University.
+- 📜 Cyber Security, Stetson University
-- 🔭 Working on Cloud Infrastructure at AssuredPartners.
+- ☁️ Cloud Infrastructure @ AssuredPartners
-- ⚡ Information Security Engineering / Incident Response
+- ✨ Information Security Engineer / Analyst

 <!--
 **mnsec0/mnsec0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.